 Disney Springs West Side offers some great entertainment and eating venues as well some interesting shops.

 If visiting the West Side, you can park in the Orange multi-story garage which gives direct access.
 There are also four open air parking lots just a few minutes walk away; namely Strawberry, Watermelon, Grapefruit and Mango.

 Entertainment at West Side

 The majority of the entertainment venues are concentrated in the West Side area (click on links for more information):

-- La Nouba by Cirque du Soleil (closing on December 31, 2017) — shaped like a giant ivory coloured circus tent, the Cirque du Soleil theatre holds over 1,600 guests and typically there are two performances a day at 6 p.m. and 9 p.m., five days a week, Tuesday through Saturday though dates and times may vary.
+- La Nouba by Cirque du Soleil (closed on December 31, 2017) — shaped like a giant ivory coloured circus tent, the Cirque du Soleil theatre holds over 1,600 guests and typically there are two performances a day at 6 p.m. and 9 p.m., five days a week, Tuesday through Saturday though dates and times may vary.
 Each show lasts around 90 minutes and features dancers, acrobats, circus jugglers, clowns and trapeze artists, singers and live music.
 Tickets for La Nouba start at $59 plus tax.
 Cirque du Soleil has announced at a new show will replace La Nouba, inspired by Disney’s heritage of animation and is a collaboration between Cirque du Soleil, Walt Disney Animation Studios and Walt Disney Imagineering

 - House of Blues — a 2,000 seat concert hall offering live music, everything from gospel to rock ’n’ roll, latin, hip-hop, R&B, reggae and of course blues.
 Concert dates and ticket prices vary.